thekhalifa/servicemonitor/README.rst

 How to run locally
 ------------------
-You can quickly run the application, but some icons will be missing
+You can run the application from the current directly, but some icons will be missing
 ::
     make runlocal